Understanding the Limits of Insight in Therapy

 If you've spent time in therapy developing insight without feeling like things have fundamentally changed, it's worth asking what kind of work is actually happening in the room.

-Good therapy doesn't just help you understand your experience — it creates new experience.
+Good therapy doesn't just help you understand your experience — it creates new experiences.
 The therapeutic relationship itself becomes a place where old patterns can show up, be noticed gently, and gradually be done differently.
 Where the things you've always done to protect yourself can be recognised without shame, and where something new becomes possible.

 This is what approaches like Acceptance and Commitment Therapy (ACT), Functional Analytic Psychotherapy (FAP), and evidence-based relational work are designed to do.
 Not just to map the problem, but to create the conditions under which the problem can actually change.

 The goal isn't more insight.
-It's a different kind of contact — with your own experience, and with another person.
+It's a different kind of contact — with your own experience and with another person.

 A Note on This Being Hard to See From the Inside